return to Natural Dog Health Remedies

 • Long nails make it difficult for dogs to place their full body weight on their feet.
 As a result, dogs with long nails may develop sore feet, legs and hips.

-• When nails get too long, they grow around and into the bottom of the foot.
-The dewclaw nail can grow into the leg.
-Ingrown nails can lead to painful infections.
+• When nails get too long, they curl and grow into the feet.
+Ingrown nails are not only painful but can also lead to infections.

-• Nails help provide traction and increase a dog's ability to walk and run without slipping.
-Dogs with excessively long nails hurt themselves because they slip and fall, which can be especially problematic for old arthritic dogs.
+• Dogs with excessively long nails slip easily on the floor.
+Over time this causes joint pain and can be especially problematic for old arthritic dogs.

 Training your dog not to be afraid of the nail trimming tool is the first step.
 Do not rush it - introduce the tool to your dog slowly.
 It may take a week or longer to make your dog feel comfortable with the tool.